executors/executors/wording_front_matter.md

 Additionally, a comparison function determines whether two executor objects refer to the same underlying resource and therefore execute with equivalent semantics.
 Concepts `executor` and `executor_of` summarize these requirements.
+The former validates executors in isolation; the latter, when both executor and work are available.

-**Customizing executor operations.** Programmers inevitably require accelerated or customized execution.
-The previous example demonstrated custom execution at the granularity of a new executor type.
-However, finer-grained and coarser-grained customization techniques are also possible.
+**Executor customization** can accelerate execution or introduce novel behavior.
+The previous example demonstrated custom execution at the granularity of a new executor type, but finer-grained and coarser-grained customization techniques are also possible.
 These are **executor properties** and **control structures**, respectively.

-**Executor properties** allow communication between executors and clients regarding optional guarantees beyond the contract of `execute`.
+**Executor properties** communicate optional guarantees beyond the contract of `execute`.
 In principle, optional, dynamic data members or function parameters could act as communication channels, but we require the ability to introduce customization at compile time.
 Moreover, optional parameters lead to a combinatorial number of function variants.

 Instead, statically-actionable properties factor such guarantees and thereby avoid a combinatorial explosion of executor APIs.
 For example, consider the desire to execute blocking work with priority.
-An unscalable design might embed these behaviors into the `execute` interface by multiplying the individual factors into separate functions: `execute`, `blocking_execute`, `execute_with_priority`, `blocking_execute_with_priority`, etc.
+An unscalable design might embed these options into the `execute` interface by multiplying the individual factors into separate functions: `execute`, `blocking_execute`, `execute_with_priority`, `blocking_execute_with_priority`, etc.
-[P0443](https://wg21.link/P0443) identifies several such guarantees.
+This proposal identifies several such guarantees.

-[P0443](https://wg21.link/P0443) avoids this unscalable situation by adopting [P1393](https://wg21.link/P1393)'s properties design based on `require` and `prefer`:
+Executors avoid this unscalable situation by adopting [P1393](https://wg21.link/P1393)'s properties design based on `require` and `prefer`:

 ```P0443
 // obtain an executor